 The new consoles are not scheduled to arrive until the run-up to Christmas, meaning that EA will release console-specific versions in November/December.

-Fans will be able to play the game around two weeks before the final version is launched, with EA likely to follow its usually policy of issuing a demo.
+Fans will be able to play the game around two weeks before the final version is launched, with EA likely to follow its usual policy of issuing a demo.

 Will FIFA 21 be backwards compatible?

-Both Sony and Microsoft have previously stressed the importance of games being backwards compatible and that will be the case for FIFA 21.
+Both Sony and Microsoft have previously stressed the importance of games being backwards compatible, which will be the case for FIFA 21.